uhsjcl/convenio-server/src/api/README.md

 - **Content:** none

     > Please check that your fetch URL is valid and that your network settings are correct.
 Also, ensure that your staging server is operational or that your local server is operating on the correct port.

+### API Structure

+The Convenio API makes available two endpoints for GET requests: one to the controller followed by `/get` (POST) and one with `/:id` as a URL parameter.
+Queries to `/get` are POST requests and require a JSON body, and queries to `/:id` are GET requests and do not require any body parameters.

+### Authentication and Using No-Pass Mode

 ## User API